-- 4.17.
-The 2015 SHMA and the subsequent 2016 and 2017 SHMA update reports make downwards adjustments to the demographic baseline need.
-The change arises from using custom 10 year migration trends in preference to the official population projections (which are based on five year trends).
-The basis for the change is that the official projections are more likely to be unstable, whereas 10 year trends are more likely to capture both highs and lows and are not dependent on trends that may be unlikely to be repeated. - 4.18.
+- 4.18.
 In the 2015 SHMA, the main change to the demographic starting point was arrived at by moving to a longer, older migration baseline (10 years from 2001-11 vs the standard five year baseline used in official projections, which was 2007-12 for the 2012-based population projections).
 In the 2016 and 2017 SHMA updates the approach is altered slightly, using an up-to-date 10 year baseline (2005 to 2015) and household formation rates from the 2014-based projections. - 4.19.
 Whilst the use of the latest data is welcome, there are still two issues with this approach: - The 10 year baseline is clearly influenced by the very low net migration seen in 2007-10, which was a period covering the financial crisis and subsequent recession.
 The weak economy and housing market would have suppressed migration during that time, so it is unlikely to be representative of future behaviour. - The household formation rates in the 2014-based projections are likely to be too low.
 They project forward the recent trend of suppressed household formation, which may not accurately reflect the true need. - 4.20.
 Given the potential impact of recessionary factors on migration behaviour, we would suggest the official 2014-based projections remain the best starting point.
-Reversing the adjustment in the SHMA and using the 2014-based projections takes the projected growth in the number of households in Epping Forest back to 14,374 households over the plan period. - 4.21.
+Reversing the adjustment in the SHMA and using the 2014-based projections, takes the projected growth in the number of households in Epping Forest back to 14,374 households over the plan period. - 4.21.
 It is also necessary to review the impact of a change in household formation rate.
-The 2017 SHMA update uses the rates from the 2014-based household projections, which are the most up-to-date available at the time of writing.
+The 2017 SHMA update uses the rates from the 2014-based household projections, which are the most up-to-date available at time of writing.
 However, the household formation projections for the whole HMA only increase by 2.1% from between the 2012-based and 2014-based projections.
 This is not in line with the 7.8% increase in population projections between the 2012 and 2014 based figures, which suggests that the average household size is not falling as much as previously expected, and therefore that household formation may indeed be being suppressed, potentially due to lack of supply and affordability issues. - 4.22.
-The Local Plan Expert Group (LPEG) recommendations published in 2016 stated that local authorities were to consider the household representative rates in order to account for historic undersupply of new homes between the 2008 and 2012 based projections.
-Whilst the LPEG report is now somewhat out of date given the publication of the draft standardised methodology proposals, the proposals do not include a mechanism for addressing supressed household formation and so the report remains a sensible way of addressing this. - 4.23.
+The Local Plan Expert Group (LPEG) recommendations published in 2016 stated that local authorities to consider the household representative rates in order to account for historic undersupply of new homes between the 2008 and 2012 based projections.
+Whilst the LPEG report is now somewhat out of date given the publication of the standardised methodology proposals, the proposals so not include a mechanism for addressing supressed household formation and so the report remains a sensible way of addressing this. - 4.23.
 In particular, the LPEG report stressed the importance of comparing the rates of the 25-44 year age group.
 Savills analysis shows that the household formation rate of the 25-44 year age group has been suppressed in the HMA relative to the 2008 based projections (Figure 3 of the Savills SHMA Review).
-The result of this is concealed households in the 25-44 year age group across the HMA and therefore raises concerns over the sustainability of the long term provisions of the Local Plan and is a limitation to the claim that the Local Plan will maintain the quality of life for residents due to the continued suppression of household formation in this key age group.
+The result of this is concealed households in the 25-44 year age group across the HMA and therefore raises concerns over the sustainability of the long term provisions of the Local Plan and is a limitation to the claim that the Local

+Plan will maintain the quality of life for residents due to the continued suppression of household formation in this key age group.